Logarithm: Logarithmic identities

 Several important formulas, sometimes called logarithmic identities or logarithmic laws, relate logarithms to one another.

 Product, quotient, power, and root

 The logarithm of a product is the sum of the logarithms of the numbers being multiplied; the logarithm of the ratio of two numbers is the difference of the logarithms.
 The logarithm of the p-th power of a number is p times the logarithm of the number itself; the logarithm of a p-th root is the logarithm of the number divided by p.
 The following table lists these identities with examples.
 Each of the identities can be derived after substitution of the logarithm definitions $x = b^{\, \log_b x}$ or $y = b^{\, \log_b y}$ in the left hand sides.
+In the following formulas, $x$ and $y$ are positive real numbers and $p$ is an integer greater than 1.

 Change of base

 The logarithm log_{b} x can be computed from the logarithms of x and b with respect to an arbitrary base k using the following formula:

 Typical scientific calculators calculate the logarithms to bases 10 and e.
 Logarithms with respect to any base b can be determined using either of these two logarithms by the previous formula:

 Given a number x and its logarithm y = log_{b} x to an unknown base b, the base is given by: